Diketene: Use

 Diketenes with two alkyl chains are used in the manufacture of paper for sizing of paper in order to improve their printability (by hydrophobization).
 Besides the rosin resins with about 60% share of world consumption, long chain diketenes called alkylketene dimers (AKD) are with 16% share the most important synthetic paper sizes, they are usually used in concentrations of 0.15%, meaning 1.5 kg solid AKD/t paper.

 The preparation of AKD is carried out by chlorination of long chain fatty acids (such as stearic acid, using chlorinating agents such as thionyl chloride) to give the corresponding acid chlorides and subsequent elimination of HCl by amines (for example triethylamine) in toluene or other solvents:

 Furthermore, diketenes are used as intermediates in the manufacture of pharmaceuticals, insecticides and dyes.
 For example pyrazolones are formed from substituted phenylhydrazines, they were used as analgetics but are now largely obsolete.
 With methylamine diketene reacts to give N,N-dimethylacetoacetamide, a precursor to the (controversial) insecticide monocrotophos.
 Diketenes react with substituted aromatic amines to acetoacetanilides, which are important precursors for many yellow, orange, and red azo dyes and azo pigments.

-Exemplary for the synthesis of arylides by the reaction of diketenes with aromatic amines is:
+Exemplary for the synthesis of arylides by the reaction of diketene with aromatic amines is:

 The product undergoes aromatic diazonium coupling with arylides to form azo dyes, such as Pigment Yellow 74.

 The industrial synthesis of the sweetener acesulfam-K is based on the reaction of diketene with sulfamic acid and cyclization by sulfur trioxide (SO_{3}).